microbean/microbean-helm/README.md

 # Versioning

-The microbean-helm project's version number tracks the Helm and Tiller release it works with, together with its own version semantics.
-For example, a microbean-helm version of `2.8.2.1.1.0` means that the Helm version it tracks is `2.8.2` and the (SemVer-compatible) version of the non-generated code that is part of _this_ project is `1.1.0`.
+The microBean Helm project's version number tracks the Helm and Tiller release it works with, together with its own version semantics.
+For example, a microBean Helm version of `2.8.2.1.1.0` means that the Helm version it tracks is `2.8.2` and the (SemVer-compatible) version of the non-generated code that is part of _this_ project is `1.1.0`.

 # Installation

-To install microbean-helm, simply include it as a dependency in your project.
+To install microBean Helm, simply include it as a dependency in your project.
 If you're using Maven, the dependency stanza should look like this: